christiansandberg/canopen/README.rst

 ==================

 A Python implementation of the CANopen_ standard.
-The aim of the project is to support the most common parts of the DS-301 standard for a master node wrapped in a Pythonic interface.
+The aim of the project is to support the most common parts of the CiA 301 standard for a master node wrapped in a Pythonic interface.

 The library supports Python 2.7 and 3.3+ and runs on Windows, Linux and Mac.